There’s one, not-so-merry thing about Christmas dinner we tend to overlook…

 - Whip softened organic butter with fresh minced garlic and parsley, which actually help absorption of the iron and zinc in the grains!

 3 Party-Pleasing Snacks For Healthy Bones

 The concept of healthy Christmas snacking seems impossible when you’re faced with party bowls filled with potato chips, crackers, and candies.
 Sure, these addictive treats taste good in the moment, but they’re high in fat, salt, and refined flour, and they’re devoid of nutrients.

 Instead, why not whip up these easy, good-for-you treats.
 They’re as satisfying as anything out of a bag or box from the supermarket.
 In fact, you and your guests may never want to go back to store-bought snacks again!

-This snack offers a one-two punch: calcium to build bones and vitamin D to help your body absorb it.
+This snack offers a one-two punch: calcium to support bone health and vitamin D to help your body absorb it.

 |Prep Time||5 minutes|